 UPDATE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. 

-On the morning of Friday, 14 June 1940, more than 700 civilian prisoners of the Third Reich boarded a passenger train in southern Poland for a half-day journey to Oswiecim, a town near the German border.
+On Friday morning, 14 June 1940, more than 700 civilian prisoners of the Third Reich boarded a passenger train in southern Poland for a journey to Oswiecim, a town near the German border.
 Destination: a former army base.

-Once the steam train reached Oswiecim, it hissed and jerked to a stop outside a three-story building.
-The former government building would be home for the prisoners until renovations at the old army base were finished.
+The steam train pulled into Oswiecim, hissing and jerking to a stop outside a three-story former government building.
+It would be home for the prisoners until renovations to the old army base were finished.

-No one had a bed; everyone slept on the floor.
+No one had a bed, nor a mattress.
+Everyone slept on the floor.

-The camp wasn’t all that bad, or so it seemed.
-Sure, there were armed guards and a handful of hard-core convicts from Germany … but the place had some advantages over where Sigmund had just been for a month — a crowded, damp dungeon in the Polish industrial city of Tarnow.
-At least at the detention center in Oswiecim they could be outdoors.
-Fresh air, sunshine … and soccer games.
+In the beginning, the camp didn’t seem all that bad.
+Sure, there were armed guards and a handful of hard-core cons from Germany … but the place had some advantages over where Sigmund had just been for a month — a crowded, damp dungeon in the Polish industrial city of Tarnow.
+At the detention center, at least they could get outside.
+Fresh air, sunshine — and soccer games.

-But things there weren’t good there.
+But things weren’t good there.
 In fact, they were terrible.
-The guards bullied prisoners, forcing them to exercise eight hours a day.
-Prisoners faced discrimination.
-For some reason, the 30 or so Jewish men were singled out and treated far more harshly than the others.
+The guards bullied prisoners, forcing them to exercise up to eight hours a day.
+They also discriminated.
+For some reason, the 30 Jewish men were singled out and treated far more harshly than others.

 Sigmund couldn’t believe it.
-With his mouth wide open, he thought to himself, “this is not a good place …” It sure as hell wasn’t.
+With his mouth wide open, the kid thought to himself, “this is not a good place …” It sure as hell wasn’t.

 Sigmund Sobolewski would spend four and a half years at the mother of all extermination camps, witnessing one war crime after another.
-What he saw would scare him for days, weeks and months … and scar him for life.
+What he saw would scare him for years and scar him for life.

 WARNING: The contents of this post are disturbing.
-It is largely one man’s recollections of one of the worst cases of genocide the world has known.
+This is a story involving one of the worst cases of genocide the world has ever known.

-The following is my account of the time I spent with Sigmund Sobolewski from the late 1980s to now.
-It includes time spent with him in Alberta, Canada and in Poland.
-I’ve also talked with him on the phone in Cuba.
+The following is my account of the time I spent with Sigmund Sobolewski from the late 1980s up until 2017, the year he died.
+It includes our time together in Alberta and Poland.
+I also spoke to Sigmund on the phone when he lived in Cuba.

 THE KILLING FACTORY

-During the World War II war-crime trials in Nuremberg, Germany, the former Auschwitz camp commandant testified that three million died under his watch.There will always be controversy surrounding the figures — in addition to a never-ending debate the figures were deliberately exaggerated — but there’s little argument that the number of people murdered at Auschwitz was insanely high.
-Consider this: accepting even the lower estimates, an average of 800 to 900 people were killed at Auschwitz every day.
+During the WW 2 war-crime trials in Nuremberg, the Auschwitz camp commandant testified that 3 million had perished under his watch.There will always be controversy surrounding the final tally — in addition to a never-ending debate that the figures may have been deliberately exaggerated — but there’s little argument the number of people murdered at Auschwitz was insanely high.
+Consider this: accepting even the lower estimates, an average of 800-900 people were killed there every day.

-Not long after Sigmund Sobolewski arrived at the camp, he was processed and his photo taken.
-Sigmund was later given a number — tattooed on his left forearm — and because he was the 88th prisoner through the gates, his number was 88.
+Not long after Sigmund Sobolewski arrived at the camp, he was processed and his photograph taken.
+The teen was later given a number, which was tattooed on his left forearm.
+Because he was the 88th prisoner through the gates, his number became 88.

 There were a number of concentration camps spread throughout Germany and elsewhere, but only at Auschwitz were prisoners tattooed.

 For young Sigmund Sobolewski, things only got worse.
-As the number of murders at Auschwitz skyrocketed, he seriously wondered if he’d make it out alive.
+As the number of murders at the camp skyrocketed, he seriously wondered if he’d ever make it out alive.

-With the addition of new and larger gas chambers and crematoriums, Auschwitz-Birkenau became a well-organized killing factory.
-[The name changed when the camp expanded to a wooded area called Birkenau, about three kilometers from the main camp.]
+With the addition of new and larger gas chambers and crematoriums, Auschwitz-Birkenau became a very well-organized killing factory.
+The name became hyphenated when Auschwitz expanded to a wooded area called Birkenau, about three kilometers from the main camp.

-Sigmund’s final memory of his father — home in Nisko, in southern Poland, was him suffering from tuberculosis, spitting up blood and screaming in pain as German soldiers dragged him from his house.
+Sigmund’s final memory of his father — at his home in Nisko, in southern Poland, was him suffering from tuberculosis, spitting up blood and screaming in pain as German soldiers dragged him from his house.

-Sigmund had become somewhat conditioned to the mass murders at Auschwitz, best illustrated when a man from his hometown showed up at the camp one day and broke the news to Sigmund that his father had died.
-The man was only 47.
-The teen’s response: “Really? … hmmm …”
+Sigmund had become conditioned to the mass murders at Auschwitz, best illustrated when a man from his hometown showed up one day and broke the news that his father had died.
+His dad was 47.
+Sigmund’s response: “Really? … hmmm …”

 Death had become part of Sigmund’s life.
-The news of his father’s passing was as nonchalant to him as receiving emails is to us.
+The news of his father’s passing was as nonchalant to him as getting emails would be to you and me.

 One word describes Sigmund Sobolewski: Survivor.
-He managed to survive four and a half years — the bulk of World War II — at the world’s biggest and baddest extermination camp.
+He managed to survive four and a half years — the bulk of World War II — at the world’s biggest and worst extermination camp.

 LIFE AFTER AUSCHWITZ

-When the war ended Sigmund emigrated to Canada, settling in Ontario.
-He later moved to Cuba where he met Ramona, who would become his wife.
-Within three years the couple [with a child in tow] returned to Ontario.
+After the war ended, Sigmund emigrated to Canada, settling first in Ontario.
+He later moved to Cuba where he met Ramona, who became his wife.
+Within three years the couple [with a toddler in tow] returned to Ontario.
 The family eventually moved west and settled in Alberta.
-They had three boys.

-Sigmund had left Europe with only a handful of possessions, but a lot of baggage.
-How the former prisoner dealt with his experiences at Auschwitz would not only influence his life, his family — but define him as a man.
+Sigmund had left Europe with only a handful of possessions, but a ton of baggage.
+How the former prisoner dealt with his experiences at Auschwitz would not only influence his life, his family — but define him as a person.

 The 1,000-days-plus Sigmund spent at the worst of all death camps simply became his identity.
 People don’t look at Sigmund and say he was a welder or that he managed hotels, they say he survived Auschwitz.

-I asked Sigmund if Fort Assiniboine had a cenotaph, a monument to honour soldiers killed in wars.
-“A small one,” he said.
-“Do you turn out and watch the soldiers march by …?”
-“No,” he responded, “I put on a striped pajamas uniform, march behind the soldiers … and I carry a wreath for my friends who died at Auschwitz.
+I asked Sigmund if the Town of Fort Assiniboine had a cenotaph, a monument to honour soldiers killed during wars.
+“A small one,” he replied.
+I then asked, “Do you turn out and watch the soldiers march by …?”
+“No,” he said, “I put on my ‘striped pajamas’ uniform, march behind the soldiers — and I carry a wreath for my friends who died at Auschwitz.
 “Holy shit,” I said to myself, “that’s a hell of a story …”

 Broadcast on CBC Radio the next day was a man’s unique contribution to Remembrance Day ceremonies.

-A few months later, I got to meet Sigmund in person, quite by accident.
-On a cold winter day, Sigmund rolled his car after hitting a patch of “black ice” on a highway southeast of Edmonton.
-He was injured and taken by ambulance to a hospital.
+A few months later, I got to meet Sigmund in person.
+It was quite by accident.
+On a cold winter day, Sigmund had rolled his car after hitting a patch of black ice on a highway southeast of Edmonton.
+He was hurt and rushed by ambulance to a hospital in Wetaskiwin.

 1990 REPORTING ASSIGNMENT

-In June 1990 — on the 50th anniversary of the opening of Auschwitz — I travelled to Auschwitz, now a state museum and a historical site designed by UNESCO.
-By telephone from Oswiecim and Warsaw, I filed reports for CBC Radio in Alberta, CBC National News in Toronto … and for the shortwave service of the CBC in Montreal, Quebec, for broadcast to Eastern Europe.
+In June 1990 — on the 50th anniversary of the opening of Auschwitz — I traveled to Auschwitz, now a state museum and a historical site designed by UNESCO.
+By telephone from Oswiecim and Warsaw, I filed reports for CBC Radio in Alberta, CBC National News in Toronto … and for the shortwave service of the CBC in Montreal for broadcast to Eastern Europe.

 For about a decade, Sigmund Sobolewski lived with his family in the southern Alberta town of Fort MacLeod.
 On 22 October 2012, I called Sigmund to renew acquaintances.
 It became a trip down memory lane for both of us.

 Allow me to share my memories of the 1990 reporting assignment, one that left me with nightmares of my own.
-I’ve also included some photos I took back then.
+I’ve also included some photos I snapped back then.

 The next time Sigmund and I met was at a restaurant in downtown Warsaw.
 It was early June 1990 and we were joined by a three-man film crew from Canada.
-There as well were two Edmonton men, Rabbi Shmuel Mann and a businessman, Issy Burstyn.
+There as well were two Edmonton men, Rabbi Shmuel Mann and a businessman, Isadore ‘Issy’ Burstyn.

 TRAIN RIDE TO THE DEATH CAMP